- How to Make a Facebook Gaming Creator Page

 Use a Green Screen to Stream

 If you use a green screen, you can remove your background or replace it with something else entirely.
-Setting up a green screen in Streamlabs OBS can be done quite easily, especially if you have proper lighting.
+Setting up a green screen in Streamlabs can be done quite easily, especially if you have proper lighting.

 Best Green Screens for Beginner FB.GG Streamers